 - Pour the dressing over the potatoes (it's perfectly fine if the potatoes are slightly warm when you do this) and give them a gentle stir to coat.

 - If desired, garnish the potato salad with the green onions and scallions before serving.

-The original recipe suggested using the zest and juice of an orange rather than the zest and juice of a lemon, which sounds like a fun twist!
+The original recipe suggests using the zest and juice of an orange rather than that of a lemon, which sounds like a fun twist!

 Recipe slightly adapted from the Wellness Mama cookbook.